scality/bert-e/bert_e/templates/queue_build_failed.md

   This will remove the pull request from the queue.
 - Wait for the new queue to merge, then update your pull request with the latest change to then work on a proper fix.
+- Once the issue is fixed, delete the `/wait` comment and follow the usual process to merge the pull request.

 </details>